 We extended the approach to deal with "How to" queries.
 As before, we rely on a qualitative model in the form of timed automata and on model-checking tools to answer queries.
 We proposed and compared two approaches to answer questions such as "How to avoid a given situation?" (safety query).
 The first one exploits controller synthesis and the second one is a "generate and test" approach.
-We evaluated these two approaches in the context of an application that motivates this work, i.e the management of a marine ecosystem and the evaluation of fishery management policies.
-The results have been accepted for publication in [17].
+We evaluated these two approaches in the context of an application that motivates this work, i.e. the management of a marine ecosystem and the evaluation of fishery management policies.
+The results have been previously published in [88].

-More recently, we use similar methodological tools to model herd management on a catchment and analyse the best/optimal farming practices in order to reduce nitrate pollution due to livestock effluents.
-An hybrid model has been built using hierarchical timed automata.
-Scenarios can already be simulated and evaluated.
-We currently work on adapting controler synthesis tools in order to get the best strategies.
-This work is made in collaboration with our colleagues of INRA.
+More recently, we used similar methodological tools to analyze in the context of herd management on a catchment.
+An hybrid model has been built using hierarchical timed automata and scenarios can be simulated and evaluated using the approach presented in the previous paragraph.
+In this context, the goal is to identify and analyse the best/optimal farming practices in order to reduce nitrate pollution due to livestock effluents.
+We proposed to use controler synthesis tools and to couple them with machine learning techniques in order to get the best strategies and to put them on easy-to-use form.
+This work has been made in the context of Yulong Zhao's PhD thesis [6] and in collaboration with our colleagues of INRA (UMR PEGASE).